-MDiv students who can demonstrate adequate preparation gained through study and/or reading prior to entering the MDiv program may petition to challenge the following courses: CHIS570 History of the Seventh-day Adventist Church, CHIS504 Adventist Heritage, CHMN545, and GSEM532 Life and Ministry of Ellen G. White.
+MDiv students who can demonstrate adequate preparation gained through study and/or reading prior to entering the MDiv program may petition to challenge the following courses: CHIS570 History of the Seventh-day Adventist Church, CHIS504 Adventist Heritage, and GSEM532 Life and Ministry of Ellen G. White.

-Students requesting to write a challenge exam should meet the department's schedule and requirements for taking the exam.
-The fee is \$61 (see p.
-60).
+Students requesting to write a challenge exam should meet the department's schedule and requirements for taking the exam (see p.
+58).

 The challenge examination for each course is prepared, administered, and graded by the faculty member(s) teaching the course(s) in the Seminary.
 Students who have received permission to sit for (a) challenge examination(s) shall take the individual course examination(s) at prescribed times.
 The passing grade for a challenge examination is B-.
 Challenge examinations do not earn credit.
 Challenge exams may not be repeated.
-Students who pass shall receive the corresponding number of elective credits.
+Successfully passing a challenge exam may reduce the number of credits required for the program.